Z0rb14n/Z0rb14n.github.io/smdt/smdt.md

 Melody and Rhythm tests are supposed to have 36 tests and then they use a restricted set of 18 that more closely aligns with the overall test score (i.e. removes outliers of extremely hard or easy tests).

+However, we don't have the ability to do that, so we'll just randomly throw them at you.

 # Links
 - See https://www.sciencedirect.com/science/article/pii/S0191886914000841